Classification of Transposed Poisson 3-Lie algebras of dimension 3

 \subjclass[2010]{ 17A36, 17A30, 17A40, 17A42, 17B63. } \keywords{Transposed Poisson $3$-Lie algebras, Transposed Poisson algebras, $\frac{1}{3}$-derivations, $\delta$-derivations}

 \allowdisplaybreaks \sectionnew{Introduction }\lb{intro}

 In \rm{\cite{Filippov}}, Filippov introduced the concept of $n$-Lie algebras, which is different from Lie algebras \rm{\cite{Kasymov}} and plays an important role in mathematical fields and string theory \rm{\cite{$n$-ary,Bagger,Bagger2}.
-An $n$-Lie algebra is a vector space $A$ with an $n$-ary bracket $[\cdot,\cdots,\cdot]: \wedge^n A\rightarrow A$ satisfying the Filippov-Jacobi identity:
+An $n$-Lie algebra is a vector space $A$ with a linear multiplication (we call it the $n$-Lie bracket) $[\cdot,\cdots,\cdot]: \wedge^n A\rightarrow A$ satisfying the Filippov-Jacobi identity:

 where for all $x_1,\cdots,x_{n-1},y_1,\cdots,y_{n} \in A$.
 A Poisson $n$-Lie algebra \cite{Cantarini} is a commutative associative algebra $(A,\cdot)$ equipped with an $n$-Lie bracket, satisfying the generalized Leibniz rule: